-MAT100 College Technical Math I
+MAT100 College Technical Math I Delivery Method: Blended

 This course will provide the students with a solid foundation in Algebra.
 It will first emphasize on the fundamental concepts of Algebra and will then cover several topics such as computing fractions and decimals to solve equations, basics of functions and their graphs, polynomial and rational functions, and exponential and logarithmic functions.
-Students should anticipate 20 or more hours of outside preparation for this class.
+Students should anticipate 20 hours of outside preparation for this class.

-MAT105 Mathematical Applications

-Co-requisite: ENC100, BIO101, VET110
+MAT105 Mathematical Applications Co-requisite: ENC100, BIO101, VET110 4 quarter credits